cat-astrophic/MDPI/scraper/README.md

-## NOTE:

-These have been updated to scrape 2019 data but are currently running (this will take some time).
-Some further changes are expected to be made, at the very least the dictionary 'reference' in *MDPI_interaction_matrix.py* will need to be updated to account for oddities in the 2019 data.

 ## MDPI Scraper

 This project scrapes bibliographic data for publications in MPDI journals and creates a data set containing data on international collaborations at the national level.
-Data can be found in data directory.
+Data for publications through the end of 2019 are available and can be found in data directory.

 ### Using these scripts: